 Twitch Streamers commonly earn through crowdfunded subscriptions, Twitch bits, and donations.
 They also generate revenue through ads, sponsorship opportunities, selling their merchandise, affiliate marketing, YouTube videos, and offering live streaming-related services to other broadcasters.
 Once they start reaching the Twitch payout threshold of $100 regularity, they will be paid once per month.

-Here are the most common ways that people find themselves making money from Twitch:
+Here are the most common ways that streamers earn money from Twitch:

 - Twitch Subscription